Officer charged in death of black teen who was shot in back

 At a news conference held by the family's legal team, attorney Fred Rabner questioned why the officer was released without any cash or collateral for his bond.

-Another family attorney, Lee Merritt, said the biggest "moment of relief" for relatives was hearing investigators say they knew Rose was not involved in the early shooting incident.
+Another family attorney, Lee Merritt, said the biggest "moment of relief" for relatives was hearing investigators say they knew Rose was not involved in the drive-by shooting.

 "If he had survived that incident, as he should have, he wouldn't have been charged.
 He had done nothing wrong," Merritt said.